MartinP211125/ConcertTicketingApp/README.md

 ## Description
 - This is a personal project aimed at creating a web application for managing concerts and their respective tickets.
-The application allows users to browse available concerts, select desired tickets, add them to a shopping cart, and proceed to order.
+The application allows users to browse available concerts, select desired tickets, add them to a shopping cart(this endpoint requires JWT authentication), and proceed to order.

 ## Features
 - Browse and search for available concerts